-The sensation of an electric shock running through your body is unpleasant, often painful, and, understandably, a source of fear and stress.
+The sensation of electric shocks running through your body is unpleasant, often painful, and, understandably, a source of fear and stress.
 It can be a sign of numerous conditions, but their causes continue to be poorly understood by science.
 Continue reading to discover the most common signs of electric shock sensations.

 Lack of vitamin B

 Low vitamin B12 can cause an electric-like sensation, which usually shoots down the arms and legs, especially while bending.
 It can also be accompanied by difficulty walking, tingling, muscle cramps, and other symptoms.

 Stress and Anxiety

 Prolonged stress and anxiety are believed to exaggerate brain's response to various stimuli, often producing electric-like shocks and stabs in the head.
 They are sometimes referred to as brain zaps.

 Carpal Tunnel Syndrome

-Poorly controlled diabetes can cause a diabetic peripheral neuropathy, characterized by pain and a radiating sensation of electric shock-like throbbing, especially in the feet and hands.
+Poorly controlled diabetes can cause diabetic peripheral neuropathy, characterized by pain and a radiating sensation of electric shock-like throbbing, especially in the feet and hands.

 Several microorganisms can cause various infections, such as shingles or HIV, which can result in painful electric shocks in all parts of the body.
 There is also a link of Toxoplasmosis gondii infection with several menopause symptoms, including electric shock sensations.2

-Diseases, such as celiac disease or lupus, might cause a wide range of symptoms, including pain, tingling, and electric shocks anywhere in the body.
+Certain diseases, such as celiac disease or lupus, might cause a wide range of symptoms, including pain, tingling, and electric shocks anywhere in the body.